karinaghristova/Schule/README.md

 Schule is my final project for a course in university called Programming with Python.
 Schule is a Django application that represents an online gradebook.
 # Who can use Schule?
 Upon registration every user selects a role - a parent or a student.
 Registration for teachers happens at a different place for a reason.
+# What can admin do?
+Well, except for everything...
+- There is also a homepage for them where they can see statistics about the amount of users and their count by roles, the amount of schools, grades, absences, remarks and praises
 # What can teachers do?
 Teachers have a more active role in Schule as they can do the following thing:
 - Edit information of students from their school